Environmental, social, and governance: History

 This follows the publication in September 2015 of Fiduciary Duty in the 21st Century by the PRI, UNEP FI, UNEP Inquiry and UN Global Compact.
 The report concluded that "Failing to consider all long-term investment value drivers, including ESG issues, is a failure of fiduciary duty".
 It also acknowledged that despite significant progress, many investors have yet to fully integrate ESG issues into their investment decision-making processes.
 In 2021, several organizations were working to make ESG compliance a better understood process in order to establish standards between rating agencies, amongst industries, and across jurisdictions.
-This included companies like Workiva working from a technology tool standpoint; agencies like the Task Force on Climate-related Financial Disclosures (TCFD) developing common themes in certain industries; and governmental regulations like the EU's Sustainable Finance Disclosure Regulation (SFDR).
+This included companies like Workiva working from a technology tool standpoint; agencies like the Task Force on Climate-related Financial Disclosures (TCFD) developing common themes in certain industries; and governmental regulations like the EU's 2019 Sustainable Finance Disclosure Regulation (SFDR).

 During the COVID-19 pandemic, BlackRock, Fidelity, and Amundi among other asset management companies, placed pressure on pharmaceutical companies in which they had a large stake to cooperate with each other.

-In 2023, Leonard Leo and associated networks launched a campaign to dismantle ESG, with special targeting on climate-friendly investment.
+In late 2022, Leonard Leo and associated networks launched a campaign to dismantle ESG, with special targeting on climate-friendly investment.
 Consumers' Research and Republican attorneys general announced investigations into The Vanguard Group.
-Vanguard distanced itself from ESG investing as its CEO states that it's not compatible with its fiduciary duties to the investors.
-Fewer than 1 in 7 of their active equity managers outperformed the broad market in any five-year period and none of them relied exclusively on a net-zero investment methodology.
+Vanguard announced in early 2023 that it was quitting the Net Zero Asset Managers Alliance and would distance itself from ESG investing altogether as something, according to its CEO, that's not compatible with its fiduciary duties to the investors.
+Its CEO told the Financial Times that "Our research indicates that ESG investing does not have any advantage over broad-based investing."
+While most ESG fund managers promise to beat broad indexes, fewer than 1 in 7 of their active equity managers outperformed the broad market in any five-year period and none of them relied exclusively on a net-zero investment methodology.

+In 2026, Vanguard paid $29.5 million to settle a lawsuit brought by multiple attorneys general for allegedly conspiring with BlackRock and State Street to use ESG initiatives to manipulate coal markets.

 Investments with ESG criteria

 Responsible investing through ESG has been globally driven by the COP21 or the Paris agreement, and the UN 2030 sustainable development goals.

-ESG factors and ratings took an established place in the finance realm.
-Indeed, the 2021 ESG assets market value was over $18.4 trillion worth of investments with a projected growth of 12.9% until 2026.
+In 2021 the ESG assets market value was over $18.4 trillion worth of investments with a projected growth of 12.9% until 2026.
 ESG saw outflows for the first time in 2023.

-The EU has a leading position in the sustainable funds market with 84% of global assets in this sector.
-Additionally, it stands as the most advanced and diversified market for ESG investments.
-In comparison, the US, following at a distance, accounted for 11% of these global sustainable fund assets by September 2023.